Alana Stewart: Career

-Stewart is a Trump supporter, having voted for him in 2016 and 2020.
-She opposes restrictions on gun ownership, aside from "stringent background checks".
-Post-divorce, she has lived alone and keeps her gun on her bedside table.

-Stewart was a signatory of the bipartisan letter calling for Walmart to allow sales of the DVD and Blu-ray discs of the 2019 political documentary No Safe Spaces.
-After Fox News called the 2020 presidential election in Arizona for Joe Biden, she was among the list of conservatives who ceased supporting the news channel and switched to Newsmax.

 Personal life

-She married actor George Hamilton in 1972.
+Stewart married actor George Hamilton in 1972.
 They had one child, a son named Ashley Hamilton.
 The couple divorced in 1975.

 In 1979, she married singer Rod Stewart.
-The couple had two children, Kimberly, and Sean.
+The couple had two children, Kimberly and Sean.
 They divorced in 1984, but she retained his surname.

 In the early 1990s, Stewart discovered she had the Epstein-Barr virus after suffering from symptoms caused by the virus for two decades.
 In 1994, she began speaking out about her illness and revealed that she removed her breast implants because she felt they contributed to her illness.

-Stewart was a close friend of Farrah Fawcett, who died in 2009 after a long battle with cancer, and as of 2018 she was the President/CEO of the Farrah Fawcett Foundation.
+Stewart was a close friend of Farrah Fawcett, who died in 2009 after a long battle with cancer, and as of 2018 she was the president and chief executive officer of the Farrah Fawcett Foundation.
 Her 2009 New York Times best seller My Journey with Farrah: A Story of Life, Love, and Friendship is dedicated to her journey with Fawcett.

 In 2012, she published a book titled Rearview Mirror: A Memoir, detailing her upbringing, her early career as a model, her marriages and subsequent divorces, and the deaths of her mother and Fawcett.